dhslrl321/zsmq/README.md

 # ZSMQ

-This is an **Zola Simple Message queue (ZSMQ)** based on a Java that can be used in various places.

-And it's not suitable for production at all.
+ZSMQ (Zola Simple Message Queue) is a very simple message queue created in java.

+> 'zola' is a korean slang.
+It means 'utterly', 'extremely', 'super', 'very'

+ZSMQ can be used in a variety of situations, except in the operating environment.

+ZSMQ is the best choice if you don't consider performance.

-#### ZSMQs main goals are
+### ZSMQs main goals are

 - **Low performance!!**
 - High Productivity